Dental Care for Dogs: Caring for Puppy, Adult and Senior Dogs Teeth

 Read on to discover the different stages of dental care.

-By the age of 3-4 weeks your pup should have started to grow their first set of teeth.
+By the age of 3-4 weeks your pup will have started to grow their first set of teeth.
 Just like people, dogs grow a set of milk teeth before their adult teeth come through.
-Once they have come through it tends to take around another 3-4 months before they fall out and adult teeth begin to take their place.
-Whilst milk teeth aren’t permanent it is still important to look after them.
+When they come home with you at around 8 weeks of age, these are the teeth they will still have.

 Following the below tips should help keep your puppy’s teeth healthy throughout their first year:

 Check teeth regularly – Since your puppy’s teeth are constantly changing it’s important that you check them out at least once a week.
 This will allow you to identify if there are any early signs of a condition developing in your dog’s mouth.
+If you have any concerns at all, consult your vet.

 Once your dog reaches around 12 months of age, they begin their adult life.
 This means they will have a full set of teeth that need to be looked after correctly as they will not grow another set.
 This makes dog dental care an important part of adult life.

 Purina® DentaLife® dog chews – Once a dog reaches the age of one it can begin to enjoy our range of DentaLife® dog chews.
 Each of our chews has a chewy porous texture, and helps to reduce tartar build-up in your dog’s mouth.
-Dentalife® is made from wholesome ingredients and with tasty chicken it meaning your dog gets a treat too!
+Dentalife® is made from wholesome ingredients and flavoured with chicken meaning your dog gets a treat too!

 Cleaning your dog’s teeth – Now your dog has moved into their adult phase it’s even more important to brush their teeth.
 You should ideally be looking to brush your dog’s teeth every day, but even doing it twice a week will make a difference.
 When cleaning your dog’s teeth you should try and make sure the brush is at a 45° angle.
 Read more about cleaning their teeth here.

-Senior Dogs’ Teeth
+How To Take Care of Senior Dogs’ Teeth

 It’s extra important to make sure your elderly dog’s teeth and gums are healthy and strong.
 This is because elderly dogs are at a much higher risk of having gum conditions than younger dogs.